jlouis/etorrent/documentation/utp_undescribed.md

   back an RST
 * There is a concept of fast_resends, not documented
 * There is a concept of closing the socket via RESET messages
+* There are of course socket options, and these must be maintained.

 # Good things to handle once and for all: